DavidCarl/UFO/README.md

 ### Optimising search in files

-Now that we enabled ourself to search in our whole directory of files, we found out how long it took to search for a city, and all of our cities.
+Now that we enabled our self to search in our whole directory of files, we found out how long it took to search for a city, and all of our cities.
 We needed a way to make this search quicker, so we looked through the [man page](https://linux.die.net/man/1/grep)<sup>3</sup> for grep.
-Here we found a option called `-l or --files-with-matches` that had the following 2 attributes, suprress output; instead of printing the line of where the match is, it now only prints the file name.
+Here we found a option called `-l or --files-with-matches` that had the following 2 attributes, suppress output; instead of printing the line of where the match is, it now only prints the file name.
 The second attribute which in our case was one of the biggest improvements, it will stop searching after it matches in the file.

 Now our grep command looks like this `grep -rl 'keyword'` and using it gets us a search time that is 9.8 seconds, this is a improvement on 16 seconds / a 62% decrease in search time.
 Furthermore it also gives us a better format to save to files for further data processing.

 ### Cleaning our result set

-There is a problem with grep, that needs to be addressed in our use case.
+There is a problem with grep that needs to be addressed in our use case.
 It matches the keyword as long as its in the text without checking if its in another word.
-So fx, if we search for `London` it will also match on `Londonderry`, which is not what expected to get as return.
+So e.g. if we search for `London` it will also match on `Londonderry`, which is not what expected to get as return.

 We tried to fix this problem by making a regex pattern to match on `grep -rl -e '[\ \n,.<(\[]London[.,!?<>;:"]'`, it covers most use cases, however there are some it does not catch but its edge cases.
-We testet this command to see the timings, it gave a average runtime of 42.07 seconds which is a 329.29% decrease in performance compared with our 9.8 second timings we did with `grep -rl 'keyword'`.
+We tested this command to see the timings, it gave a average runtime of 42.07 seconds which is a 329.29% decrease in performance compared with our 9.8 second timings we did with `grep -rl 'keyword'`.
 However we get a cleaner result set, which we also need in this case.

-This new timing on 42.07 seconds is pretty horrible and we are at the point now, where it again takes multiple weeks to search through our books.
+This new timing on 42.07 seconds is horrible and we are at the point now, where it again takes multiple weeks to search through our books.
 Once again we went diving into the [man page](https://linux.die.net/man/1/grep)<sup>3</sup> hoping for natural implemented way to fix our problem.
 We found the option `-w or --word-regexp` which did the same as our regex search, while also fixing the worst of our edge cases.
 We timed our new command `grep -rlw 'keyword'` and got timings down on our `grep -rl 'keyword'` timings again, which is around 9.8 seconds.

 ### Case sensitivity